An independent teenager

 playing punks in the film were partying

-in the funhouse causing trouble and it
+in the funhouse causing trouble which had a perfect taste to where they were and it

 was played during the closing credits as